 Any amount recovered from the negligent driver, after deducting a proportionate share of costs and attorney fees, will first reimburse your employer or its insurance company for workers compensation benefits paid.
 The balance of the recovery will then be paid to you and treated as an advance payment of any future workers compensation benefits.

 It is important to have an experienced work accident lawyer on your side to minimize the amount that you have to pay back.
 Sometimes you can negotiate with workers compensation to give up its share of the money as part of a settlement.

 Hire the best work accident lawyers in Michigan

 The goal of any good work accident injury lawyer is to maximize your recovery.
 Many lawyers who do not regularly practice in this area of the law miss important issues.
 This can cost you significant benefits!

-To speak with one of our work accident lawyers in Michigan, call (855) 221-COMP for a free consultation.
+To speak with one of our work accident lawyers in Michigan, call (855) 221-2667 for a free consultation.
 There is no fee unless benefits are recovered for you.

 – Alex Berman is the founder of Michigan Workers Comp Lawyers.
 Hes been representing injured and disabled workers exclusively for more than 35 years.
 Alex has helped countless people obtain workers compensation benefits and never charges a fee to review a case.

 – Photo courtesy of Creative Commons, by cygnus921.